top of page

 The setup page for a Google Analytics 4 "exploration", with options for dimensions, metrics, segments and more

 But it’s worth persevering, as explorations are what makes GA4 so powerful.
-Fortunately, there are plenty of guides online to creating useful explorations, whether you want to explore your site search data or understand how far users are scrolling down the page.
+Fortunately, there are plenty of online guides to creating useful explorations, whether you want to explore your site search data or understand how far users are scrolling down the page.

 Do your future self a favor and set up your GA4 property today